-Nonetheless, one study in 34 people given 400 mg of elderberry extract (equivalent to 4 ml of juice) three times a day for two weeks found no significant reduction in cholesterol levels (23).
+Nonetheless, one study in 34 people given 400 mg of elderberry extract (equivalent to 4 mL of juice) three times a day for 2 weeks found no significant reduction in cholesterol levels (

-Further studies found that rats fed with foods containing polyphenols extracted from elderberry had reductions in blood pressure and were less susceptible to organ damage caused by high blood pressure (25, 26).
+Further studies found that rats that were fed foods containing polyphenols extracted from elderberry had reductions in blood pressure (25).

 What’s more, elderberry can increase insulin secretion and improve blood sugar levels.
-Given that type 2 diabetes is a major risk factor for heart and vascular disease, blood sugar control is important in preventing these conditions (4, 8).
+Given that type 2 diabetes is a major risk factor for heart and vascular disease, blood sugar management is important in preventing these conditions (4,

-A study found that elderberry flowers inhibit the enzyme α-glucosidase, which may help lower blood sugar levels.
-Also, research on diabetic rats given elderberry showed improved blood sugar control (4, 15, 28).
+A study found that elderberry flowers inhibit the enzyme alpha-glucosidase (α-glucosidase), which may help lower blood sugar levels.
+Also, research on rats with diabetes given elderberry showed improved blood sugar control (4,

 Despite these promising results, a direct reduction in heart attacks or other symptoms of heart disease has not yet been demonstrated, and further studies in humans are needed.

-Summary Elderberry has some benefits for heart health, such as reducing cholesterol, uric acid and blood sugar levels.
+Elderberry has some benefits for heart health, such as reducing cholesterol, uric acid, and blood sugar levels.
 However, further research is needed to demonstrate if these effects are significant in humans.

 There are many other reported benefits of elderberry, though most of these have limited scientific evidence:

-- Helps fight cancer: Both European and American elder have been found to have some cancer-inhibiting properties in test-tube studies (5, 8, 29).
+- Helps fight cancer.
+Both European and American elder have been found to have some cancer-inhibiting properties in test-tube studies (7,

-- Fights harmful bacteria: Elderberry has been found to inhibit the growth of bacteria like Helicobacter pylori and may improve symptoms of sinusitis and bronchitis (8).
+- Fights harmful bacteria.
+Elderberry has been found to inhibit the growth of bacteria like Helicobacter pylori and may improve symptoms of sinusitis and bronchitis (

-- Could protect against UV radiation: A skin product containing elderberry extract was found to have a sun protection factor (SPF) of 9.88 (31).
+- Could protect against UV radiation.
+A skin product containing elderberry extract was found to have a sun protection factor (SPF) of 9.88 (

-- May increase urination: Elderberry flowers were found to increase the frequency of urination and amount of salt excretion in rats (32).
+- May increase urination.
+Elderberry flowers were found to increase the frequency of urination and amount of salt excretion in rats (

-- May have some antidepressant properties: One study found mice fed 544 mg of elderberry extract per pound (1,200 mg per kg) had improved performance and mood markers (33).
+- May have some antidepressant properties.
+One study found mice fed 544 mg of elderberry extract per pound (1,200 mg per kg) had improved performance and mood markers (

 While these results are interesting, further research is needed in humans to determine if the effects are truly significant.